Mallington/ChatSystem/README.md

 # ChatSystem
 Primary aim is to create a simple chat system, with the intention of adding other features such as public key, private key cryptography via the Diffie-Hellman key exchange algorithm and maybe advancing to eliptical curve ciphers in the near future.

----Command Line Parameters---
+## Command Line Parameters
-Note: All parameters are case sensitive
+All parameters are case sensitive, they can be used to change IP, port, username, UID etc.
-	---ChatServer and ChatClient---
+### ChatServer and ChatClient
-	-GUI (Optional): Accepts true or false : Denotes whether GUI should run
+	-GUI <Boolean> #True or False - Denotes whether GUI should run

-	---ChatClient---
+### ChatClient
-    -cca (Optional): Address in the form of an IP address or another form -ccp (Optional): Port to be connected to
+    -cca <String> #Address in the form of an IP address or another form -ccp <Integer>) #Port to be connected to
-    -user (Optional): Specified the uniquely assigned ID for an existing user -name (Optional): Sets the display name of the user
+    -user <String> #Specified the uniquely assigned ID for an existing user -name <String> #Sets the display name of the user

-    ---ChatServer---
+### ChatServer
-	-csp (Optional): The port that the server will load on.
+	-csp <Integer> #The port that the server will load on.

 ---Console Interface---
 	On both interfaces, if the parameter -GUI has not been specified, you will be